josepcrespo/tenejob-laravel-api/readme.md

 ----------

-This are the main problems (and the solutions I've found) I face executing the `docker-compose up` command the first time, when Docker downloads and installs all the containers needed.
+This are the main problems (and the solutions) I've found executing the `docker-compose up` command the first time, when Docker downloads and installs all the containers needed.

 1. Problems with the `mysql` Docker volume: